Integrated Sensing and Communication enabled Multiple Base Stations Cooperative Sensing Towards 6G

 \section{Conclusion}

-ISAC is one of the key 6G technologies that can revolutionize smart applications including smart city and autonomous driving.
-However, the ISAC enabled single BS still have a limitation in the sensing range and accuracy to meet the requirements of long-range and accurate sensing in the applications of smart city and autonomous driving.
-To address this problem, this paper proposes the framework of multi-BS cooperative sensing, ISAC-MCS, which breaks through the limitation of single-BS sensing.
+ISAC is one of the key 6G technologies that can revolutionize intelligent applications including smart city and autonomous driving.
+However, the ISAC enabled single BS still has a limitation in the sensing range and accuracy to meet the requirements of long-range and accurate sensing in the applications of smart city and autonomous driving.
+To address this problem, this paper proposes ISAC-MCS, which breaks through the limitation of single-BS sensing.
 ISAC-MCS has the advantages of long-range and high-accurate sensing, which can be achieved at a relatively low cost with the networked infrastructures of mobile communication systems.
-In this article, the framework of ISAC-MCS, as well as the enabling technologies including unified ISAC performance metrics, ISAC signal design and optimization, cooperative sensing algorithm, are introduced in details.
+In this article, the framework of ISAC-MCS, as well as the enabling technologies including unified ISAC performance metrics, ISAC signal design and optimization, cooperative sensing algorithms, are introduced in details.
 The simulation results are shown to verify the effectiveness of ISAC-MCS.
-ISAC-MCS improves the sensing performance, which will promote the development of 6G applications and usher the era of 6G promoting the intelligence of everything, including smart cities and autonomous driving.
+ISAC-MCS improves the sensing performance, which will promote the development of 6G applications and usher the era of 6G promoting the intelligence of everything.
 Finally, the future trends of ISAC-MCS are revealed.

 \normalem